nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 **QC metrics summary**

   - Output:
-    - GeneLab/qc_metrics_GLbulkRNAseq.csv (comma-separated text file listing a summary of qc metrics and metadata for the dataset)
+    - GeneLab/qc_metrics_GLbulkRNAseq.csv (comma-separated text file containing a summary of qc metrics and metadata for the dataset, see the [QC metrics README](./QC_metrics_README.md) for a complete list of field definitions)
-    - GeneLab/qc_validation_GLbulkRNAseq.txt (a validation report for qc_metrics generation that lists any missing entries in the qc_metrics file)
 <br>

 Standard Nextflow resource usage logs are also produced as follows: